KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

+.. _addons.setsScanner:

 _`Sets Scanner` (addons.setsScanner)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Sets Scanner component is a file scanning component that will automatically register any new sets to the Default Collection whenever it founds one in an already existing Ibl Sets parent directory.
+The *Sets Scanner* component is a file scanning component that will automatically register any new sets to the Default Collection whenever it founds one in an already existing Ibl Sets parent directory.
 This behavior can be stopped by deactivating the component.

+.. _addons.sIBLeditUtilities:

 _`sIBLedit Utilities` (addons.sIBLeditUtilities)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^